-For example: if we use nMOS transistors and the gate layer with 3.3V voltage then we approve one value of minimum width.
-Unlikely, if we use pMOS transistors for the same gate layer with 5V voltage then we approve an absolutely different value of minimum width.
-We concluded with the help of Tower-Jazz's experts that we may map all the additions to the width DRs into six main categories:
+Example 1 (Device and voltage specific rules): Assume that we consider nMOS transistors and the gate layer with 3.3V voltage.
+In this case, we approve one particular value of its minimum width.
+Unlikely, if we use pMOS transistors for the same gate layer with 5V voltage then we approve an absolutely different value of the minimum width.

-- 1) Rules for special layers like marking layers;

-- 2) Rules for layer under other layers;

-- 3) Device dependent rules;

-- 4) Voltage dependent rules;

-- 5) Area despondent rules; For example, two layers are used to define thick gate oxide 5V for mask generation and device recognition.
+Example 2 (Area depending rules): TowerJazz uses two layers in order to define thick gate oxide 5V for mask generation and device recognition.
 AREA2 defines area with thick oxide either 3.3V.
 AREA6 marks thick oxide as 5V for DRC, LVS and MDP purposes.